EUROPEAN CENTRE OF EXCELLENCE

 The host country of the Secretariat is Finland.
 The Centre has a domestic legal personality and capacity to perform its functions in the Republic of Finland in accordance with national legislation that entered into force on 1 July 2017.

 The secretariat in Helsinki, headed by the Director, will manage the Centre’s administration and common functions.
-It will coordinate the relevant activities of the communities of interest on (1) hybrid influencing, (2) terrorism and radicalism, and (3) vulnerabilities and resilience.
+It will coordinate the relevant activities of the communities of interest on (1) hybrid influencing, (2) strategy and defense and (3) vulnerabilities and resilience.
 The secretariat is also to prepare and organise the meetings of the Steering Board and cooperate and liaise with Participants, the EU and the NATO.

 The initiative to establish Hybrid CoE originates from the Joint Communication by the European Commission and the High Representative to the European Parliament and the Council “Joint framework on countering hybrid threats – a European Union response”, decided in Brussels on 6 April 2016.
 The initiative was supported in the Common set of proposals for the implementation of the Joint EU/NATO Declaration, endorsed by the Council of the European Union and the North Atlantic Council on 6 December 2016.